 The F-clef button is dedicated to scale selection when short pressed.

-Scale changes will affect the current active layout e.g. changing the scale to G Minor will affect all Keygrids or standard keyboard keys in the displayed layout.
+Scale changes will affect the current active layout e.g. changing the scale to G Minor will affect only the selected keygrid/keyboard/sequencer.

-Important feature: By enabling the chromatic mode by pressing on CH, both keygrids and keys will display every chromatic note, but will “color” only keys from the selected scale.
-Off-scale notes appear greyed out.
+Important feature: By enabling the chromatic mode by pressing on CH, keygrids will display every chromatic note, but will “color” only keys from the selected scale.
+Off-scale notes appear greyed out by default.
+Keyboards always display all chromatic notes, selecting a scale will highlight notes from the latter.

 When long pressing on the F-clef button you can access Midi channel and Control Change (CC’s) settings for dynamic mappings